totten/stem/README.md

     git clone "https://FIXME" "$HOME/src/skit"
     ```

 * Review the new configuration (`env.yml`).
 You may need to customize the IP address, port numbers, etc.
-  This is particularly true if you use Windows (WSL2) or other forms of virtualization.
+  This is particularly so if you use Windows WSL2 or other forms of virtualization.

 * Start MySQL, PHP, Apache, etc.